 Not exactly.
 Each stage of Psychosocial Development involves a crisis, starting with Trust vs. Mistrust in the first few months of an infant’s life.
 Things feel like a crisis until the stage is completed successfully: the infant feels that they can trust the world, the adolescent feels like they have a solid identity, etc.

-Many studies show that people are actually more satisfied and happier in their 40s than they are in their 20s and that getting older generally makes people happier.
+Many studies show that people are more satisfied and happier in their 40s than in their 20s and that getting older generally makes people happier.
 While psychologists are still debating the “U-shape” model of happiness, many agree that the “midlife crisis” is caused by things other than just turning 40.

 A person experiencing a “midlife crisis” may not be at a point where they feel they have left their mark on the world.
 Big life changes (divorce, loss of a job, becoming an “empty nester”) may also contribute to these feelings.
 This is often why people experiencing a “midlife crisis” will go out and make a big purchase – the spontaneity will give them a sense of accomplishment (even if it is brief.)